risingcampaigns/knowledgebase/src/site/_content/articles/2020-07-09-page-types.md

 * #### Embed Page

   An embed page is designed to specifically house iframes and embed code.
 This page is built with a different layout to account for width and height of iframes and embeds from 3rd party sources.
 In most cases the embeddable iframe we get from 3rd party sources are not ideal sizes for all screen resolutions.
 In this page type we account for that by presetting setting an optimal height and width from the code you pasted in.
+We built this page type option for iframes specifically from 3rd party organizations like [Mobilize](https://www.mobilize.us/) and [Speechifai](https://www.speechifai.tech/).